mathiasvr/betaflight-deciphered/README.md

 As I'm not an expert, any contributions or help with creating this document will be greatly appreciated!
 If you have trouble understanding any of the explanations, please open an issue so we can rewrite it and hopefully clear things up.

-Descriptions and other information is organized into a `json` file, with the intent to generate consistent documentation and allow other possible future integration.
+Descriptions and other information is organized into a [JSON file](help_variables.json), with the intent to generate consistent documentation and allow other possible future integration.

-This document is based on information from old Betaflight/Cleanflight docs, [Betaflight Configurator](https://github.com/betaflight/betaflight-configurator), and various other sources.
+This document is based on information from previous Betaflight/Cleanflight docs, [Betaflight Configurator](https://github.com/betaflight/betaflight-configurator), as well as Betaflight source code and various other sources.

 # Betaflight CLI Variables
-Betaflight can be configured through a CLI by setting the following list of variables, which can also be saved and loaded from a diff.
-Variables are read by entering `get <variable_name>` into the CLI, and written with `set <variable_name> = <value>`.
+Betaflight can be configured through a CLI by setting the following list of variables.
-The listed entries includes default and allowed values.
+Variables are read by entering `get <variable_name>`, and written with `set <variable_name> = <value>`.

 **Sections**
 - [Master](#section-master): General variables, always in effect.